Irving Potash: Union activities

-Potash was born in Starokostiantyniv, Russia in 1902.
-He immigrated to the United States with his family when he was 10.
-In 1916, he joined a branch of the Socialist Party in Williamsburg, eventually leaving the Party with the other Williamsburg socialists to enter the Communist Party around 1919.
+In 1916, Potash joined a branch of the Socialist Party in Williamsburg, eventually leaving the Party with the other Williamsburg socialists to enter the Communist Party around 1919.
 His involvement in the International Fur and Leather Workers Union originated while he was a student at City College, when he asked Ben Gold if the Union could get him a job in a fur shop.
 In 1920, Potash was sentenced to three years for criminal anarchy in a Brooklyn court.

 While working for the Union, Potash helped to reduce the influence of mobsters like Jacob Shapiro and Lepke Buchalter over the IFLWU.
 Potash and Samuel Burt testified against the two mobsters in court, securing a conviction.
 Their testimony on October 29, 1937, linked Shapiro and Buchalter to violent intimidation tactics.
 Around this time, Potash was elected to be the manager of the Furrier's Joint Council, CIO, and he would be re-elected to this position in the following six consecutive elections until 1949.